cgrindel/rules_swiftformat/doc/how_it_works.md

 If like most developers, you have integrated SwiftFormat into your IDE.
 There is a very good chance that you will never need to perform the update step as your source code will already be formatted.

-// TODO: Add link to the IDE integration article.

-If you would like to leverage the SwiftFormat executable that is built for your project in your IDE integration, check out this article on fashining a script that will smartly build and execute SwiftFormat.